misterfish/stick/README.md

 	<SomeElementS width='100%' error={true} />

-If you use saga, perhaps you have something like this:
+If you use `saga`, perhaps you have something like this:

 	export function* getRepos() {
 	  const username = yield select(makeSelectUsername());